A Thrifted Gift Exchange

 ↑ For Colleen ↑

-↑ A cozy thick cotton flannelette flat sheet that appeared to have been little if any previous use.
+↑ A cozy thick cotton flannelette flat sheet that appeared to have seen little if any previous use.
 I use these myself as light blankets all the time, so I thought she’d like to have one, too.
 I’d washed and dried it before wrapping, so it was nice and fresh for her.
 She said she really likes it and plans to use it as a coverlet on her bed. ↑

 ↑ A silk scarf in her colours.
-In fact, it ended up going nicely with the outfit she was wearing and she wore it the whole evening.
+In fact, it ended up going nicely with the outfit she was wearing so she wore it the whole evening.
 Also, a vintage pressed glass mug/stein, in perfect condition. ↑

 For Camille …

 ↑ A printed cotton terrycloth towel from the 70s or so.
 This had never been used/washed before, so, to maintain the pristine crispness of its colours, I didn’t wash it before giving it.
 She was happy about that and plans to display it, rather than actually use it as a towel. ↑